 Written by Japanese author Ito Ogawa, this short novel originally called “Shokudo Katatsumuri” (translated into English by David Karashima) is about a young woman whose boyfriend walks out with everything, forcing her to return to her mother’s home in rural Japan where she opens a tiny eatery serving “magical” food that heals hearts and souls.
-It was a best-seller in Japan, and became a feature film.
+It was a best-seller in Japan and became a feature film.
 Yet the narrative is well worn (young woman returns home to find herself) and food as a healer of souls is an overdone metaphor.
 But what makes this novel quite charming is the quirkiness of the characters and the quintessentially Japanese way in which they communicate.

-In fact, the communication between Rinko and the other characters reminds me of many other scenes from Japanese books and films where families sit in cars to have a conference or whisper through shoji (paper) screens.
-The indirectness is so touching, so poignent, and so true.
+In fact, the communication between Rinko and the other characters in this novel reminds me of many other scenes from Japanese books and films where families sit in cars to have a conference or whisper through shoji (paper) screens.
+The indirectness is so touching, so poignant and so true.

-Perusing others’ reviews of this book, there seemed to be a consensus that the pig slaughtering scenes towards the end (the pig is a pet, called Hermes) was disgusting.
+Perusing others’ reviews of this book, there seemed to be a consensus that the pig slaughtering scenes towards the end (the pig is a pet called Hermes) was disgusting.
 I actually found it refreshing.
-After all, every bit of Hermes was used, and unless you are a diehard vegan or vegetarian, it’s a bit hypocritical to criticise animal slaughtering.
+After all, every bit of Hermes was used and unless you are a diehard vegan or vegetarian, it’s a bit hypocritical to criticise animal slaughtering.
 I liked that Rinko took responsibility for the killing and the cooking, after all, cooking is a pretty brutal art if you ask me, it’s not all about heart and soul.

 So if you like kitsch, food as metaphor, a little bit of harmless chick lit because you’re laid up in bed sick, as was the case with me, then this is the book for you.

 The Restaurant of Love Regained by Ito Ogawa, originally published in English in 2012